hermit0820/NTUMaker/README.md

 # NTUMaker
-Something be used in NTUMaker class
+This repository is used to storage something be used in NTUMaker club class